AashirRaz/Jarvis/README.md

     ImageFolderPath = r"{Path to folder where you want to store temporary Diawi QR Screenshots}"
 ```

-## Configuration
+## Configuration ⚙️

 ### Windows

-Open your Terminal as Administrator and enter the following code into your terminal
+1. Open your Terminal as Administrator
+2. Enter the following code into your terminal

 ```ps1
 notepad $PROFILE